Jax's Gift

 Every day, come rain, hail or shine, we have a bible study, usually at 8am, we generally discuss whatever topic God puts on my heart and our aim is to gain wisdom, revelation and understanding around whatever challenge we are facing, to better equip us to deal with it.

-I didn't have a topic for this morning, so I let the Holy Spirit and He lead me to this verse that Moses was speaking to the Israelites, from which a whole river sprang forth.
+I didn't have a topic for this morning, so I let God lead and He lead me to this verse that Moses was speaking to the Israelites, from which a whole river of life burst through and sprang forth.

 The LORD was angry with me because of you, and He solemnly swore that I would not cross the Jordan and enter the good land the LORD your God is giving you as your inheritance.
 (Deuteronomy 4:21)